Signed in as:

 Fast forward to 1995, a new printmaking subject of interest came to mind: family portraits and friends.
 It soon became a major project for exploring personal photos taken decades ago and recent ones taken with a digital camera.
 I began by reverting to an earlier time to convert a few family photos to digital files.
 There were many changes and creative possibilities for viewing digital files.
 The different levels of magnification turned out better than I could have imagined.
 Digital augmentation revealed many unperceived details that allowed for more clarity and the use of special effects.

 Celebrating my dear parents, family, and friends within the inviolable realm of art is my way of honoring them.
-Also, de-marginalizing paper-litho as a worthy printing method with the realization of its uniqueness, potentiality, and visual character is an achievement.
+I also hope that my body of work is seen as an example worthy enough to be respected along side of the traditional methods of printmaking.

 John Avakian, Oct.
 23, 2018 Revised Sept,26, 2022